ShawnGeorge03/SQL-Notebook/README.md

 You can preview the production build with `npm run preview`.

 > To deploy your app, you may need to install an [adapter](https://svelte.dev/docs/kit/adapters) for your target environment.

+## License

+This project is licensed under [The Unlicense](https://unlicense.org/).

+You are free to copy, modify, publish, use, compile, sell, or distribute this software, either in source code form or as a compiled binary, for any purpose, commercial or non-commercial, and by any means.

+For more information, see the [LICENSE](./LICENSE) file.

+### Third-Party Licenses

+This project uses third-party libraries that are licensed under their respective terms.
+See the `NOTICE` file for details.
+Run `pnpm run licenses ls` to generate a list of dependencies and their licenses.